 Will there be new lithium battery transport restrictions?

-Thankfully, there have been no catastrophic air transport incidents relating to lithium battery issues in recent years, so there’s no impetus for major new restrictions.
-Airlines may continue to change variations, however, and certainly they may be selective with respect to which shippers they will accept lithium battery shipments from.
+We don’t foresee any major new restrictions in the near future, but we will share news of any regulatory activity relating to lithium battery transport as soon it becomes available.
+Also, airlines may continue to change their variations, and certainly they may be selective with respect to which shippers they will accept lithium battery shipments from.

 Meanwhile, at the direction of the ICAO, the SAE International G-27 Lithium Battery Packaging Performance Committee continues its efforts to define a standard that may allow shippers to once again transport standalone lithium batteries as cargo on passenger aircraft in the future.
 That standard, however, is still likely at least a year away.